 The consequences of climate change

-First of all, it must be stressed that climate change affects - and will affect - all regions of the world, albeit in different ways and in different forms.
 Generally speaking, a huge category of consequences can be expected, such as the melting of the polar ice caps and perennial ice, rising sea levels, an increase in the frequency and intensity of extreme weather events, changes in the annual distribution of precipitation, and increased hydrogeological and flood risks, increased risk of drought and fire, increased heat waves with health consequences for the population, change in the distribution of animal habitats, disappearance of species, change in the distribution of snow and certain water-borne diseases, extension of the range of action of insects, vector diseases (insects, etc.), and the spread of diseases such as malaria, tuberculosis and tuberculosis. )), changes in agricultural productivity and nutritional quality/capacity.

 Implications for Europe

-First of all, it should be pointed out that temperatures in Europe are rising, with a sharp increase since the early 2000s: As a result, heat waves, forest fires and droughts are increasingly frequent in central and southern Europe.
+As a result, heat waves, forest fires and droughts are increasingly frequent in central and southern Europe.
 The Mediterranean is becoming an arid region, making it even more vulnerable to drought and forest fires.
 Northern Europe is becoming much wetter and winter flooding could become a recurring phenomenon.
-Urban areas, where 4 out of 5 Europeans live today, are exposed to heat waves, floods and rising sea levels, but are often unprepared to adapt to climate change.

 Implications for developing countries